hawkinsw/CS5138/MiniAssignmentHaUCk/docs/README.md

 Wireshark is a *very* powerful tool.
 It gives the malware analyst an incredible number of options.
 We are going to use a very, *very* small part of its functionality in these exercises.

 Our goal is to *sniff* packets in the network that are coming from our computer.
-Because we are sniffing on the computer that is running the HBMA that, we will be able to look at the network traffic it is generating, if there is any!
+Because we are sniffing on the computer that is running the HBMA, we will be able to look at the network traffic it is generating, if there is any!
 In particular, we will be particularly interested in looking at DNS and HTTP traffic.

 > Note: See [above](#description) for information on DNS.